yizeyi18/ScalES/doc/refactor2020.rst

   Remove the descriptors and contexts floating around.
 Decide whether to keep other EXXDF routines

+- [ ] Make the new bdist.redistribute_col_to_row and
+  bdist.redistribute_row_to_col consistent with the existing AlltoallForward / AlltoallBackward (e.g. used in MultSpinor)

+- [ ] pcdiis: the data conversion should not be done with gemr2d, but should be done with block distributors.

-- [ ] Utilities to NumVec to clean up the spinor:
+- [d] Utilities to NumVec to clean up the spinor:

-    a. fine to coarse / coarse to fine grid
+    [ ] fine to coarse / coarse to fine grid
-    b. element-wise product of two arrays (given by pointers) added to the third array. add to blas?
+    [ ] element-wise product of two arrays (given by pointers) added to the third array. add to blas?

-- [ ] HSE calculation should not start with HSE w.o. exchange, this can create some instabilities.
-Instead it should start from e.g. PBE calculations (check QE's implementation).
-To make it better,
+- [x] HSE calculation should not start with HSE w.o. exchange, this can create some instabilities.
+Instead it should start from e.g. PBE calculations.

-- [ ] Encapsulate the ScaLAPACK usages in terms of the ScaLAPACKMatrix class.
-Start with pcdiis

-- [ ] Change the default behavior from column partition to row partition in order to allow more processors than the number of bands (suggested by Wei Hu)
+- [ ] Change the default behavior from column partition to row partition in order to allow more processors than the number of bands (suggested by Wei Hu.
+This requires some discussion)

+- [ ] The value of RGaussian should be properly set and tested for elements in the periodic table.
+In particular it should be checked that the overlap is not an issue (or better, implement the correction to the overlapping Gaussian charges in the self-interaction energy part c.f.
+Martin appendix).
+This may already be an issue, but would DEFINITELY be needed when changing to non-orthorhombic cells

 - [d] Support of non-orthorhombic cells

-- [ ] Remove the unnecessary getters in hamiltonian and scf, for e.g.
+- [p] Remove the meaningless getters / setters in hamiltonian and scf, in the sense that the access subroutines provide full access to the variable without providing any additional information / explanation.
-  energies etc. (only for those with getters)

 - [x] Remove the KohnSham class and just have one Hamiltonian class.
   Future expansion of the functionality will not be based on inheritance but separate folders.

-- [ ] Remove the `component` in Spinor.
-Future expansion will be in separate folders.

-- [ ] Move esdf.cpp and esdf.hpp to the pwdft folder.
-In fact, each
-  folder should be allowed to use its own esdfs (basically, separate folders should not be controlled by a central routine in the common/ folder).
+- [d] Move esdf.cpp and esdf.hpp to the pwdft folder.
+In fact, each folder should be allowed to use its own esdfs (basically, separate folders should not be controlled by a central routine in the common/ folder).
 The existing parser can be renamed esdf_common.hpp and